31 Different Types of Wasps in Missouri

 The Northern Paper Wasp is an aggressive and common wasp found in Missouri.
 They are a type of social wasp, living in small colonies of up to 20 individuals.

-These wasps are most commonly seen in the spring and summer when they are actively foraging for food.
+These wasps are most commonly seen in the spring and summer when actively foraging for food.

-Northern Paper Wasps, on the list of the types of wasps in Missouri, can be identified by their bright yellow-orange coloring and long, slender bodies.
+Northern Paper Wasps are one of the types of wasps in Missouri.
+They can be identified by their bright yellow-orange coloring and long, slender bodies.

 Northern Paper Wasps feed on various insects and spiders, making them beneficial predators in controlling local pest populations.

-However, they will also attack people if they feel threatened or disturbed, so taking precautionary measures is important when dealing with these pests.
+However, they will also attack people if they feel threatened or disturbed, so it is important to take precautionary measures when dealing with these pests.

 For most people, removing the nest and treating the area with an insecticide should be enough to keep these wasps away.

-They are solitary, ground-nesting insects that are usually found nesting in rotting wood or under rocks and logs.
+They are solitary, ground-nesting insects usually nest in rotting wood or under rocks and logs.

-Potter Wasps construct their nests out of mud and small stones, forming mud “pots” that they line with silk.
+Potter Wasps construct their nests from mud and small stones, forming mud “pots” that they line with silk.

-Potter Wasps, which are types of wasps in Missouri, feed on nectar and other sugary substances and small insects.
+Potter Wasps, which are wasps in Missouri, feed on nectar and other sugary substances and small insects.

 They are important pollinators in Missouri and beneficial for controlling the populations of various insects.

-The Red Paper Wasp (Polistes spp.) is one of the most common types of wasps in Missouri.
-These large, colorful insects are distinguished by their black and red striped bodies and yellow abdomens.
+The Red Paper Wasp (Polistes spp.) is one of Missouri’s most common types of wasps.

-Red Paper Wasps build large, open paper nests often found hanging from tree branches or other structures.
+Red Paper Wasps build large, open paper nests, often hanging from tree branches or other structures.

 They feed on insects, caterpillars, and aphids and can be seen foraging in gardens and meadows.